UniOfGreenwich/ELEE1171_Exercises/content/Threats_and_Actors/Threats_and_Actors.md

 Discovering System Vulnerabilities and Hardening Systems

 [Target IP: Provided in the lab]

 [Target NW: Provided in the lab]

 1. Using `Nmap` [network scanning tool]

     ~~~admonish terminal

-    **Replace the IP addresses here with the appropriate IP address/Network address of your target.

-    //Perform a Ping Scan (Ping Sweep or Network Scan or Discovery Scan)

-    *this will scan the entire network for live hosts

     ```
     nmap -sn  192.168.0.0/24
     ```

+    Replace the IP addresses here with the appropriate IP address/Network address of your target.

+    Perform a Ping Scan (Ping Sweep or Network Scan or Discovery Scan)

+    this will scan the entire network for live hosts

     ~~~